N-Angleton/Etchify/README.md

 ## On Features & Functions

-For the etching, users are able to select from four styles: **Shade**, **Outline**, **Shade & Outline**, and **Silhouette**.
-Of additional note
+For the etching, users are directed to upload an image, select a color, and select one of four styles: **Shade**, **Outline**, **Shade & Outline**, and **Silhouette**.
+Of additional note, among the advanced settings, users can decide the shading and outline colors separately and can opt for **Refine Outline**.

-**Shade** will analyze the original image as a grid of *n* by *n* cells, and will match the percieved luminance of each cell with an appropriate amount of shading.
-The size of *n* can is referred to as the **Dimension of the Cell** adjusted as an advanced setting.
-Adjusting the **Dimension of the Cell** actually has a twofold impact: it
+- **Shade** will analyze the original image as a grid of *n* by *n* cells, and will match the percieved luminance of each cell with an appropriate amount of shading.
+The percieved lumninance of a cell is calculated from the RGB using the formula The size of *n* is referred to as the **Dimension of the Cell** and can be adjusted as an advanced setting.
+Increasing the **Dimension of the Cell** has a twofold impact: it simultaneously increases the pixellation of the resulting image, while also increasing the number of tones.

-**Outline** employs line recongition to trace the original image.
+- **Outline** employs line recongition to trace the original image.
 A candidate pixel is designated as a line if it differs enough from its neighbors.
 This calculation is performed with a five by five kernel centered on the candidate pixel.
 The neighboring pixels each "vote" on if the candidate pixel is a line.
 For each neighbor pixel, their vote depends on if their color difference exceeds the **Color Difference Threshold**, an advanced setting, and is weighted according to the inverse square of their distance from the candidate pixel.
-If the overall vote exceeds the **Minimum Percent of Neighbors** the candidate pixel is considered part of the outline.
+If the overall vote exceeds the **Minimum Percent of Neighbors**, an additional advanced setting, the candidate pixel is considered part of the outline.

-**Shade & Outline** merely employs both the **Shading** and the **Outline** algorithms at once, with the outline resting atop the shading.
+- **Shade & Outline** merely employs both the **Shading** and the **Outline** algorithms at once, with the outline resting atop the shading.

-**Silhouette** is actually a particular application of the **Shading** algorithm, produced by setting the **Dimension of the Cell** to one.
-The result is that only
+- **Silhouette** is actually a particular application of the **Shading** algorithm, produced by setting the **Dimension of the Cell** to one.
+The result is that each pixel is considered its own cell, which means that there is essentially no pixellation, but each pixel can only be one of two tones: the background color or the shading color.

+- **Refine Outline** is an advanced option that allows the user to reduce the "noise" produced by the **Outline** algorithm.
+It achieves this by removing any line pixels that are not part of a sufficiently large contiguous line complex.
+This threshold can be adjusted as the **Minimum Contiguous Line Size**.
+Currently this features employs a 2d array of line pixels, which while functional, has poor time and space complexity, and is in need of refactoring.

-## The Pixel Logic
+## On Pixel Logic & Code